Azure/azure-powershell/documentation/RFC/RFC0001-Aure-Profiles.md

 ## Motivation

-The support of Azure profiles will support the following scenarios.
+The support of Azure profiles will enable the following scenarios.

 ```code
 As a PowerShell script developer